1-minute read

 Institutional content

-Corn prices are trading higher this Wednesday on the Chicago Board of Trade, attempting to rebound after two consecutive sessions of declines.
-The rally is being driven by rising oil prices, which remain under pressure due to the military conflict between the U.S., Israel, and Iran.
+Corn prices are trading higher this Wednesday on the Chicago exchange, attempting to recover after two consecutive sessions of decline.
+This upward movement is supported by rising oil prices, which remain pressured by the military conflict involving the U.S., Israel, and Iran.

-The market is also digesting the monthly report from the U.S. Department of Agriculture (USDA), released yesterday (the 10th).
-On the global front, the figures were positive: both global corn production and stocks were revised upward, even exceeding analysts’ expectations.
-As for the United States, however, the report brought no new developments, keeping all projections at the same level as the previous month.
-This frustrated part of the market, which had expected an increase in U.S. stocks.
+The market is also processing the monthly report from the U.S. Department of Agriculture (USDA), released yesterday (10).
+Globally, the figures were positive: both world corn production and reserves were revised upwards, even exceeding analysts' expectations.
+For the United States, however, the report brought no new developments, maintaining all projections at the same level as the previous month.
+This disappointed a segment of the market that had anticipated an increase in U.S. inventories.